guilhermedemouraa/Apple-Harvesting-Robot/README.md

 Fig. 1. (a) Robot-compatible apple orchard, Yakama Valley, WA.
 Source: 2018 ASABE Student Robotics Challenge. (b) Simulated apple orchard

-•	The key steps for the success of this project included developing code for remote operation through a smartphone, path following, PID control, and data collection, classification (logistic regression), and analysis.
+•	The key steps for the success of this project included developing code for remote operation through a smartphone, navigation/path following, and data collection, classification (logistic regression), and analysis.

-• Path following was assisted by a laser range finder, a gyroscope, and ultrasonic sensors.
-In addition, the robot was provided with PID control.
+• Navigation/path following was assisted by a laser range finder, a gyroscope,  ultrasonic sensors, and PID control.

 • The identification of the "apples" (colored ping-pong balls) was assisted by a dichromatic optical reflectance sensor.
 Data classification was performed through logistic regression.

 • Apple picking was performed through a mechanic arm controlled by a servo motor.

 ![Robot design](https://user-images.githubusercontent.com/39603677/113948823-a99cb080-97c2-11eb-8ce8-cb6cc00f340d.JPG)